wustl-cig/DeCAF/README.md

 # DECAF
-This is the code repo for the paper['*Recovery of Continuous 3D Refractive Index Maps from Discrete Intensity-Only Measurements using Neural Fields*'](https://arxiv.org/abs/2112.00002) (previously known as '*Zero-Shot Learning of Continuous 3D Refractive Index Maps from Discrete Intensity-Only Measurements*')
+This is the code repo for the paper ['*Recovery of Continuous 3D Refractive Index Maps from Discrete Intensity-Only Measurements using Neural Fields*'](https://arxiv.org/abs/2112.00002) (previously known as '*Zero-Shot Learning of Continuous 3D Refractive Index Maps from Discrete Intensity-Only Measurements*').

 ## Download datasets
 Available datasets: